 Folic acid increases the amount of oxygen in the blood and promotes healthy growth, especially in young cats.
 It’s found in the milk that mother cats produce and in most commercial cat foods, but some cats still don’t get enough of it in their diet.

-When a cat is deficient in folic acid, he instinctually seeks out foods that contain it.
+When a cat is deficient in folic acid, he instinctively seeks out foods containing it.
 And since grass is everywhere and generally easily accessible, it’s usually what he goes for.

-If you suspect that your cat is eating grass due to a folic acid deficiency, it may be a good idea to see a vet and get his vitamin levels checked.
+If you suspect your cat is eating grass due to a folic acid deficiency, seeing a vet and checking his vitamin levels may be a good idea.
 Folic acid supplements are readily available, or your vet may advise you to simply let your cat continue eating grass.

 2. Grass Acts as a Feline Laxative